zimolzak/fakedata/Readme.md

 * WBC differential

+* Clearly denotes the demographics as fake.

 To do
 --------

-* Clearly denote the demographics as fake.

 * Specific diagnosis.